How you move and feel touch may be different. You may also have:

 There may be times of day or week that work best.
 It helps if you:

 You may need advice to find new positions and ways of doing things.
-Occupational therapists and physiotherapists can provide advice and pictures on different positions.
+Occupational therapists and physiotherapists can provide advice and pictures for different positions.

 If you have incontinence, it can help to: